 Thank you to each and every family member, friend- whether mine, his or otherwise for anything and everything you all have done.
 I can’t even begin to explain my gratitude still to this day.

-Just a short year ago on March 1st, was my dad’s last day.
-Little did we know when these pictures were taken, it would be the day my dad took his last breath.
-You see, two years before on March 1st, my niece gained her wings and went to heaven.
+Little did we know when these pictures were taken on March 1st, 2015, it would be the day my dad took his last breath.
+You see, two years before on March 1st, 2013, my niece gained her wings and went to heaven.
+She was stillborn and from her 16 week term, we knew there was a chance of stillbirth.
 She didn’t know pain, hurt, hunger, or fear; one thing she did know was her mother’s love and the sound of her heartbeat.
-This year she would have been 3.
+This year she would have been 6.
 In the same day we celebrate her birthday, we shall celebrate my dad’s life as well.
-With tears, cupcakes and a little song.
+With tears, cupcakes, fried chicken and a little song.
 They may be gone from Earth but ever present in our lives.

 Addiction is a family disease.
 It doesn’t only hurt the addict- the entire family suffers.
 Seeking to help the one who is addicted can be tiresome because they may “see” they have a problem but haven’t fixed their minds to the seriousness of the problem.
 As much as you want to, you cannot fix their “problem” for them.
 Pointing out their faults, actively criticizing them will only push them further away from you and closer to their habit and their “friends”.
 When the habit is all you know, it’s how you live.
 Buried within the confines of the darkness called addiction.
 There is a way out.